Skip to main content

 }

-Whenever a value of type R defined this way is destroyed, a special R.ResourceDestroyed event will be emitted.
-The special syntax used in the definition of the ResourceDestroyed specifies what the values associated with each event parameter will be; in this case the id field of the R.ResourceDestroyed event will be the value that the id field held immediately before the resource was destroyed.
-In general, for some ResourceDestroyed event defined as:
+Whenever a value of type R defined this way is destroyed, a special R.ResourceDestroyed event is emitted.
+The special syntax used in the definition of the ResourceDestroyed specifies what the values associated with each event parameter will be; in this case, the id field of the R.ResourceDestroyed event will be the value that the id field held immediately before the resource was destroyed.
+In general, for a ResourceDestroyed event defined as:

 _10